Get a hacker's perspective on your web apps, network, and cloud

 Resolver: Integrated within computers or routers, resolvers execute name resolution locally and are not considered authoritative.

 There aren't banners in DNS but you can gran the macgic query for version.bind.
-CHAOS TXT
+CHAOS TXT which will work on most BIND nameservers.

-You can perform this query using dig
+You can perform this query using dig:

 It's also possible to grab the banner also with a nmap script: